apache/nuttx/configs/open1788/README.txt

     To be useful, the font sizes, windows sizes, and line widths would need to be optimized to make a friendlier display.

-    STATUS:  2019-03-08:  Currently I am seeing a problem.
-The display looks good until it begins scrolling when the display is full.
-Then there are missing characters.
-This is probably related to clearing of the final line of the display after the scroll(?)

   nsh
   ---
     Configures the NuttShell (nsh) located at examples/nsh.
 The